 A studio course designed to acquaint the student with the process of visual exploration using a camera.
-The student learns the basics of camera use, darkroom technique, photographic history, and application of knowledge to the subject.
-The student is expected to arrange out-of-class photo session and darkroom time.
-May be repeated for credit.
+The student learns the basics of camera use and computer post processing while exploring a range of applications including documentary and fine art photography.
+The history of the medium and a look at various photographers will build vocabulary that can be applied to independent work.
 Prerequisite: ART 101, ART 102, or permission of instructor.
 3 Cr